Elorm-t/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 12 - What's new: Scripts displays the 10 newest files in the current directory.

 Task 13 - Being unique is better than being perfect: Script output sorted list of words with no duplicates.

+Task 14 - It must be in that file: Scripts displays lines containing a pattern.